xdas-dev/xdas/docs/user-guide/data-structures.md

 ```

 If the databases are opened from files (having as data a
-{py:class}`xdas.virtual.DataSource`) then the data collection can be saved virtually
+{py:class}`xdas.virtual.VirtualSource`) then the data collection can be saved virtually
 to minimize redundant data writing.

 ```{code-cell}